Xamez/Swaggly/README.md

 👉 **Try it now at: [https://swaggly.vercel.app/](https://swaggly.vercel.app/)**

 Just open the link above in your browser to start visually designing and editing your OpenAPI/Swagger schemas.

+## Contributing & Roadmap

+I'm open to Pull Requests!
+If you have ideas, improvements, or bug fixes, feel free to open a PR or issue.

+### Planned Features
+- **Swagger Preview:** Soon you'll be able to preview your OpenAPI/Swagger schema directly in the app.